neondatabase/neon-postgresql-expert/markdown/guides.md

    </CodeTabs>

+   > Replace `<YOUR_NEON_API_KEY>` with your actual Neon API key which you obtained from the [prerequisites](#prerequisites) section:

    If you have other MCP servers configured, you can copy just the `Neon` part.

-6. **Save** the `mcp_config.json` file.
+7. **Save** the MCP configuration file.
-7. Click **"Refresh"** (🔄) in the MCP toolbar in Windsurf Cascade to refresh the configuration.
+8. Click **"Refresh"** (🔄) in the MCP toolbar in Windsurf Cascade to refresh the configuration.
-8. You can verify that the connection is successful by checking the available MCP servers in Cascade.
+9. You can verify that the connection is successful by checking the available MCP servers in Cascade.
 The toolbar should indicate that you have MCP servers available, and you should see "1 available MCP server" (or more if you configured additional servers).
    ![Windsurf MCP Toolbar with Server Available](/docs/guides/windsurf-mcp-server-available.png)

    You've now configured Neon MCP Server in Windsurf and can manage your Neon Postgres databases using AI.